-Otterhead Lakes is very rich in wildlife due to the many different habitats including deciduous and coniferous woodland, open sunny grassland glades, lakes, a river and leats.
+Otterhead Lakes is very rich in wildlife thanks to the many different habitats which are present, including deciduous and coniferous woodland, open sunny grassland glades, lakes, a river and two leats (artificial watercourses).

-The deciduous woodland of oak, sycamore, ash and birch are where, in February you will be able to see the lovely carpets of snowdrops and later on in the spring the woodland floor is a purple haze of bluebells.
+During February, you will be able to see the lovely carpets of snowdrops in the deciduous woodland of oak, sycamore, ash and birch.
+This is also where, in the spring, the woodland floor becomes a purple haze of bluebells.
 Other typical woodland plants are dog’s mercury, enchanter’s nightshade and wood anemone.
-The broad–leaved helloborine is an orchid found on the woodland edges from July to September
+The broad–leaved helleborine is an orchid which can be found on the woodland edges from July to September.

-The bluebell display at Otterhead in the Spring is stunning.
-Bluebells are native to western Europe, are usually associated with ancient woodland and the UK is a stronghold for this species with 50% of the world population!
+The bluebell display at Otterhead in the spring is stunning.
+Bluebells are native to Western Europe and are usually associated with ancient woodland.
+The UK is a stronghold for this species with 50% of the world population!

-The woodlands are alive with birds throughout the year and include greater spotted woodpeckers, nuthatches, long-tailed tits, blue tits, blackcaps and tawny owls.
-Long-tailed tits are tiny, sociable and noisy, and they’ll often be heard in the branches above you looking for food before they are seen.
+The woodlands are alive with birds throughout the year and include greater-spotted woodpeckers, nuthatches, long-tailed tits, blue tits, blackcaps and tawny owls.
+Long-tailed tits are tiny, sociable and noisy, and they will often be heard in the branches above you before they are seen, as they move around looking for food.
 In the winter they can form flocks of up to 20 birds and at night they cluster together to stay warm.

-Dormice, which are declining in numbers nationally are still thriving at Otterhead lakes.
+Dormice, which are declining in numbers nationally, are still thriving at Otterhead lakes.
 These elusive mammals are nocturnal and weave nests from honeysuckle bark and leaves.
-The round nests are made in holes in trees or within clumps of brambles or tussocky grass, close to the woodland edges.
+Their round nests are made in holes in trees or within clumps of brambles or tussocky grass, close to the woodland edges.

 Six species of bat have been recorded at Otterhead.
-The trees and old buildings are used as roosts during the day and the bats will fly along the woodland rides and glades at night feeding on moths and other insects
+The trees and the Coach House are used as roosts during the day, and the bats will fly along the woodland rides and glades at night, feeding on moths and other insects.

-Around the edges of the lakes lies the boggy wet woodland which is another important habitat at Otterhead.
+Around the lake edges lies the boggy wet woodland which is another important habitat at Otterhead.
 The willow and alder trees here have adapted to grow in wet conditions along with the many mosses, ferns, sedges and rushes.
-The seeds of the alder cones are enjoyed by birds such as siskins and redpolls
+The seeds of the alder cones are enjoyed by birds such as siskins and redpolls.

-The open glades at Otterhead come into their own during the summer when there is abundance of wild flowers such as yarrow, eyebright, devil’s-bit scabious, birds-foot trefoil and black knapweed.
+The open glades at Otterhead come into their own during the summer when there is an abundance of wild flowers such as yarrow, eyebright, devil’s-bit scabious, birds-foot trefoil and black knapweed.
 These plants in turn attract many species of hoverflies, bees and butterflies.
-Common carder bumble bees are ginger in colour and are found in a wide range of habitats and can often be seen in gardens.
-There are approximately 250 species of hoverfly in the UK and they are also important pollinators.
+Common carder bumble bees are ginger in colour - they can be found in a wide range of habitats and can often be seen in gardens.
+There are approximately 250 species of hoverfly in the UK and these are also important pollinators.

-The flowers of eyebight are tiny and the plant is semi-parasitic, attaching themselves to the roots of other plants, especially grasses, to obtain nutrients.
-As its names suggests eyebright has traditionally been used by herbalists to treat eye conditions.
+The flowers of eyebright are tiny and the plant is semi-parasitic, attaching itself to the roots of other plants, especially grasses, to obtain nutrients.
+As its name suggests, eyebright has traditionally been used by herbalists to treat eye conditions.

-Kestrels are a bird of prey belonging to the falcon family and they can often be seen hovering about 10-20m off the ground using their keen eyesight to spot field voles, one of their main sources of prey.
-Field voles make a network of tunnels and burrows under the grass and they lay scent trails of urine that reflect ultraviolet light, making them visible to the kestrels that are senstive to this wavelength of light.
+Kestrels are a bird of prey belonging to the falcon family and they can often be seen hovering about 10-20m off the ground, using their keen eyesight to spot field voles, one of their main sources of prey.
+Field voles make a network of tunnels and burrows under the grass but they lay scent trails of urine that reflect ultraviolet light, making them visible to kestrels - who are sensitive to this wavelength of light.

 River, lakes and leats

-As the name suggests, the Otterhead Estate is the source of the River Otter and the river and a leat connect the two lakes.
-These water bodies provide a whole range of different habitats for plants and animals
+As the name suggests, the Otterhead Estate is almost at the source of the River Otter.
+The river runs right through the site and connects the two main lakes.
+These water features provide a wide range of different habitats for plants and animals.

-Around the edges of the lake are bulrushes (reedmace) and other plants such as water starwort, greater tussock sedge and fools watercress.
+Around the edges of the lakes are bulrushes (reedmace) and other plants such as water starwort, greater tussock sedge and fool’s watercress.
 The impressive greater tussock sedge can also be seen in some of the boggy areas of woodland and grows in pillars up to 1.5m high and 1m across!

-The shallow, fast flowing River Otter linking the upper and lower lakes attracts other forms of wildlife including freshwater shrimps, small brown troat and grey wagtails.
+The shallow, fast-flowing River Otter linking the upper and lower lakes attracts other forms of wildlife including freshwater shrimps, small brown trout and grey wagtails.